tejaskash/MalariaDetection/README.md

-# MalariaDetection
+# Deep Learning For Medical Images
-Using deeplearning to detect cells infected with malaria
+Using Deep Learning to detect cells infected with malaria